Original Cover Art Designed by Nicholas Ma

 Thump, thump.
 The sound of silence is punctuated by the steady rhythm of a heart beating.
 It’s joined by the ticking away of a clock, the repetitive drone of a cash register, and a quiet voice laughing away in lunacy: “I’ve always been mad, I know I’ve been mad / Like the most of us have / Very hard to explain why you’re mad.”
 The cacophony of sounds rises into a disjointed shaking that bleeds into the next track, “Breathe (In the Air).”

 As quickly as the stress of the intro builds, it is dissipated by the first genuinely musical sound of the project.
 Suddenly you’re no longer falling, but floating on waves of psychedelic rock energy as bassist and vocalist Roger Waters reminds us to breathe.

-In a sufficiently altered state of consciousness, 60 seconds of build up can feel like an eternity.
+Psychedelic music has a peculiar attribute of making 60 seconds of build up feel like an eternity.
 The sounds of the intro create stress, maybe even a feeling of panic, but the immediate pay off is all the more satisfying for it.
 Rather than just sounding pleasant, the music creates an even stronger response: relief.